Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 You can use the Input System package to control any in-game UI created with the [Unity UI package](https://docs.unity3d.com/Manual/UISystem.html).
 The integration between the Input System and the UI system is handled by the [InputSystemUIInputModule](../api/UnityEngine.InputSystem.UI.InputSystemUIInputModule.html) component.

 >[!NOTE]
 >The Input System package does not support IMGUI.
-If you have `OnGUI` methods in your *player* code (editor code is unaffected), no input events in those methods will be received when "Active Input Handling" in Unity's [Player Settings](https://docs.unity3d.com/Manual/class-PlayerSettings.html) is set to "Input System Package".
-While you can restore functionality by putting the setting on "Both", this will result in input getting processed twice.
+If you have `OnGUI` methods in your player code (Editor code is unaffected), Unity does not receive any input events in those methods when the **Active Input Handling** [Player Setting](https://docs.unity3d.com/Manual/class-PlayerSettings.html) is set to **Input System Package**.
+To restore functionality you can change the setting to **Both**, but this means that Unity processes the input twice.

 ## InputSystemUIInputModule component